matwilso/matwilso.github.io/_drafts/sim2real.md

 The world of bits is much easier to manipulate than the world of atoms and this creates massive practical advantages for training learning systems.

-Sim2real, for all its strengths, does come with an achilles heel and that is domain shift.
+Sim2real, for all its strengths, does come with an achilles heel: domain shift.
-One bad strike of miscalibration and the promise of sim2real shatters.
+One bad miscalibration hit to the domain shift heel and the power of sim2real shatters.
 Eventually we care about our sim2real trained systems working in the real world.
 But the default for many problems is failure to transfer.
 The core and central reason for this is that our simulations are not good enough.